 The river channel is surrounded by a flat floodplain of sediment deposited by the stream.
-In a floodplain, side branches (sidearms) branches off and flows away from a main stream channel.
+In a floodplain, side branches (sidearms) branches off and flows away from the main stream channel.
 They are a common feature of river deltas.
-They could be physically cut from the main channel and become a dead arm or a backwater – a stagnant water turnng to a marsh.
+They could be physically cut from the main channel and become a dead arm or a backwater – a stagnant water turning to a marsh.
 An oxbow lake is a U-shaped lake that forms when a wide meander from the main stem of a river is cut off, creating a free-standing body of water.
-Learn how such dynamic river is key to the biodiversity.
+Learn how such a dynamic river is key to biodiversity.

 The river banks are the sides of the channel; the riverbed is the bottom of the channel.
 During a flood, the waters of a river may rise and spill over the banks onto the flat floodplain of the valley floor

 As mentioned above, the stream deposits the sediment.
 Stream deposits may take the form of a bar, a ridge of sediment.
-Usually sand and gravel, deposited in the middle or along the banks of a stream.
+Usually, sand and gravel, deposited in the middle or along the banks of a stream.
 In the case of the meandering river, we speak of the point bars, inside of curves because of the lower velocity there.